IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 ...
 ```

-Since we have added a new module that is required, we must also update the dependency management (package.json), to ensure this is pulled in:
+Since we have added a new module that is required, we must also update the dependency management (image/project/package.json), to ensure this is pulled in.

+Add `"helmet": "^3.21.1"` to the `dependencies` section of the `package.json` file as seen below:

 ```json
 {